 Put the bones and beef in a five-litre soup pot, over which I pour 3 litres of cold water and boil it.
 Add three bay leaves, a teaspoon of sea salt, and half a teaspoon of peppercorns; then, put the lid on and let it boil at medium temperature for an hour.

-If you use fresh beef tripe, add to boil the tripe now because it has to cook for at least two hours.
+If you use fresh beef tripe, add it to a boil the tripe now because it has to cook for at least two hours.

 I will strain the beef broth into a bowl to have a clear soup without impurities and get rid of the peppercorns.